mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Behavioral Modelling of Phase-Locked Loop using Deep Learning Techniques/README.md

 |:--:|
 | ***Figure2**: PLL simualtion in loop* |

-3. Once the training data has been collected the modeling of the selected deep learning model (CNN, RNN, GAN etc..) will be the next step using [Deep Learning Toolbox] (https://www.mathworks.com/help/deeplearning/index.html?searchHighlight=deep%20learning%20toolbox&amp;s_tid=srchtitle).
+3. Once the training data has been collected the modeling of the selected deep learning model (CNN, RNN, GAN etc..) will be the next step using [Deep Learning Toolbox](https://www.mathworks.com/help/deeplearning/index.html?searchHighlight=deep%20learning%20toolbox&amp;s_tid=srchtitle).

 | <img src=./DeepLearningModel.png width="500"  /> |
 |:--:|